 - Close any holes or cracks with waterproof glue (silicone).
 Cover the hole with a piece of tile.
 Allow drying for 24 hours.

 - Place a layer of a small pebble.

 - Add aquatic plants.

 La Sirène is the spirit of the Haitian mermaid.
 She attracts those in the sea to the ancestral house on the ocean floor.
-Like Oceana, she is strong and powerful when offended, but also quiet, soothing and healing.
-She is possessed by the deep water.
+Like Oceana, she is forceful if offended but also quiet, soothing and healing when she is peaceful.
+The deep water possesses her.
 La Sirène is close to the heart of the sea.
-Position your pot on a bench or table so that the moon can reflect in the water.
+Position your pot on a bench or table so the moon can reflect in the water.

-Healthy aquatic plants are important in the water garden, as well as beautiful.
-A water feature is not complete without these plants.
+Healthy aquatic plants are essential in the water garden and are beautiful.
+However, a water feature is only complete with these plants.
 One of its most important functions is to keep the water clean and prevent the formation of algae by absorbing the nutrients that are dissolved in the water.

-Light is absolutely essential for the growth of all aquatic plants.
+Light is essential for the growth of all aquatic plants.
 Aquatic plants need a minimum of 5 hours of sun per day.
-There are many varieties of aquatic plants.
+There are wide varieties of aquatic plants.
 Floating, marginalised or submerged plants.
-Aquatic plants, if abandoned will occupy the entire surface of the water feature.
+Aquatic plants, if abandoned, will occupy the entire surface of the water feature.
 Remove the excess aquatic plants and throw them in your compost bin or feed them to your ducks, as they are extremely rich in nutrients.

 Mosquitoes are not a problem in container water gardens as the living plants keep the water from becoming stagnant.
-If they do develop, remove them by overfilling your container and letting the mosquito larvae run out with the water flowing over the top.
+However, if they develop, remove them by overfilling your container and letting the mosquito larvae run out with the water flowing over the top.

-For larger water features, place native fish in your pond as they eat mosquitoes and their eggs.
+For more prominent water features, place native fish in your pond as they eat mosquitoes and their eggs.
 Place flat rocks near the pond to attract frogs, butterflies and dragonflies.
 A small solar water pump can be used to aerate the water.